-There are a lot of reasons to choose products like cannabis topicals because they provide different effects that many find appealing compared to other methods of consumption.
-Here are a few benefits of cannabis topicals:
+There are a lot of reasons to choose products like cannabis topicals.
+Part is that reason is because they provide different effects that many find appealing compared to other methods of consumption.
+Here are a few benefits of cannabis topicals.

 1. Localized, External Effects

-While research on cannabis topicals is still in its early stages after decades of prohibition, there is a general understanding of the body’s endocannabinoid system, which has a network of receptors throughout the body.
-Cannabis topicals are thought to directly benefit tense muscles, tendons and ligaments underneath the skin where you apply an infused lotion, cream or salve.
+While research on cannabis topicals is still in its early stages after decades of prohibition, there is a general understanding of the body’s endocannabinoid system.
+This system contains a network of receptors throughout the body, and we can utilize cannabinoids through these receptors.
+Cannabis topicals may benefit tense muscles, tendons and ligaments underneath the skin where you apply an infused lotion, cream, or salve.

 Unlike smoking a joint or eating an edible, which delivers cannabinoids such as THC and CBD throughout the entire body, cannabis topicals offer localized effects.
-Think of the difference between applying a topical after-workout cream to a tender tennis elbow versus taking an ibuprofen tablet or similar non-steroidal anti-inflammatory drug (NSAID) for the same aches—both have pros and cons, depending on what you’re trying to achieve.
+Think of the difference between applying a topical after-workout cream to a tender tennis elbow versus taking an ibuprofen tablet.
+They both have pros and cons, depending on what you’re trying to achieve.